 A married couple making a combined $120,000 a year, decides not to max out their 401k or 457 and invest in a taxable account.

 To make things simple, I am not including other taxes and deductions.
 As a result, they pay $12,837 in taxes and are left with $107,163.

 Their expenses are $38,000/year.
 Therefore, they are left with ($107,163 – $38,000 = $69,163).

 With the $69,163 they invest it all into a taxable account where they make a return of 7% a year.

-Since they contributed the max to both accounts they already have $78,000 cost averaged into the market.
-They decide to throw in the remaining $2,200 into a taxable account.
+Since they contributed the max to both accounts they already have $78,000 cost averaged into the market, so they decided to throw the remaining $2,200 into a taxable account.